EmmaBouhanna/MultiRegionsDeformable/README.md

 # MultiRegionsDeformable
-Multi Region Segmentation using only one level set function
+Multi Region Image Segmentation with a Single Level Set Function.
+This repository contains a python implementation of the [paper](https://ieeexplore.ieee.org/document/6995952) based mostly on numpy.

 ## Installing the repo
 You need: